jt14den/swc-tt-lecture-notes/02-novice.md

 * Effective learning is facilitated by the creation of mental models of a domain
 * What do we mean by mental model?
     * One example: many of us learned that the ball-and-spring model of  molecules
-  * molecules aren't balls and springs; their bonds not springs
+    * molecules aren't balls; their bonds not springs
-  * but the model does a good job of helping people reason about molecules, chemical compounds and their reactions
+    * but the model does a good job of helping people reason about molecules, chemical compounds and their reactions to one another

->### Your mental models
+>## (Exercise) Your mental models (in gdocs <https://goo.gl/279azG>)
->In the Etherpad, write your primary research domain or area of expertise and one mental model you use to frame and understand your work?
+>Write your primary research domain or area of expertise and one mental model you use to frame and understand your work?
 This discussion should take about 5 minutes.
+>
+>
->> Me - Work in the library provide data services - help researchers and students with their research, provide instructions on tools that make them more productive
+> Me - Work in the library provide data services - help researchers and students with their research, provide instructions on tools that make them more productive
+>
+>Review some of the models

 * One way to think about the difference b/t **novice and "competent practicioner"** is the existence of the **big picture** mental model
-  * See: Brenner, who applied the [Dreyfus model of skill aquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) in studies on how nurses progress from novice -> expert
+  * See: Brenner, who applied the [Dreyfus model of skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) in studies on how nurses progress from novice -> expert
 * This model has three stages:
   1. **novice** is someone who doesn't know what they don't know
     * has not built a mental model of a domain or how elements of the domain relate